Abhishek08/Kubernetes/README.md

-# Kubernetes

-##  Installation of Kubernets on AWS EC2
+# Installation of Kubernets on AWS EC2 Single Node cluster

 ## Below are the steps to install the Kubernets on EC2